paullu-ualberta/paralleldatastream/README.md

 both emulated WANs (using netem/tc) and a real WAN (between the University of Alberta and Sherbrooke University).

-Please see the draft paper in the repository for more information.
+Please see the draft paper in the repository (Docs) for more information.

 Known issues, to be fixed: